qiime2/docs/source/tutorials/fmt-cdiff.rst

 Obtaining and importing data
 ----------------------------

 Next, you’ll download the multiplexed reads.
 You will download three `fastq.gz` files, corresponding to the forward, reverse, and barcode (i.e., index) reads.
 These files contain a subset of the reads (10%) in the full data set generated for this study, which allows for the following commands to be run relatively quickly.
-If you are only planning to run through the commands presented here to get experience, you can use the (1% subsample data set)[add_link] so that the commands will run quickly.
+If you are only planning to run through the commands presented here to get experience, you can use the `1% subsample data set`_ so that the commands will run quickly.
 If you’re planning to work through the questions presented at the end of this document to gain more experience with QIIME analysis and data interpretation, you should use the 10% subsample data set so that the analysis results will be supported by more sequence data.

 Download the sequence reads that we'll use in this analysis.
 In this tutorial we'll work with a small subset of the complete sequence data so that the commands will run quickly.